Kuvelet/Pricing_ChassisParts/README.md

 ## Pricing

 **1)** The pricing Excel tab contains structured data for each product SKU to support strategic pricing analysis.
 Each row represents a unique product and includes its **SKU**, which serves as the unique identifier, along with its **Category** (such as Ball Joint or Control Arm) and **Material** (e.g., Steel or Aluminum), which can influence pricing patterns.
 The **Own_Vendor_LDP** column reflects the Landed Duty Paid cost—our actual cost to bring the product into inventory, including shipping, duties, and associated fees.
-The **Cost_to_Retailer** column shows the current wholesale price we offer to retailers.
+The **Cost_to_Retailer** column shows the current wholesale price I offer to retailers.
 Together, these fields form the foundation of our pricing model, allowing us to calculate markup, compare against competitors, and identify opportunities for pricing optimization.

 **2)**
-- The **Own_Markup** column represents the markup factor we apply when pricing a product for wholesale.
+- The **Own_Markup** column represents the markup factor I apply when pricing a product for wholesale.
 It is calculated by dividing the **Cost_to_Retailer** by the **Own_Vendor_LDP** (our landed cost).
 In other words, this value shows how much higher our selling price to the retailer is compared to our actual cost of acquiring the product.
 A markup of 1.5, for example, indicates that the product is sold to the retailer at a price that is 50% higher than our landed cost.
 This field is crucial for understanding profitability on a per-product basis and plays a key role in determining whether proposed pricing adjustments maintain sufficient margin.
-It also serves as a constraint in our pricing strategy to ensure we never set prices that result in a markup below a threshold (e.g., 1.4), which could jeopardize financial viability.
+It also serves as a constraint in our pricing strategy to ensure I never set prices that result in a markup below a threshold (e.g., 1.4), which could jeopardize financial viability.

-- **Own_Brand_Retail_Price**: This column represents the current retail price of our own brand’s product as listed publicly (e.g., on marketplaces or our partner websites).
+- **Own_Brand_Retail_Price**: This column represents the current retail price of our own brand’s product as listed publicly (e.g., on marketplaces or our partner Ibsites).
 It reflects the final price a consumer would see when purchasing the product.

-- **Competitor_Retail_Price**: This column shows the retail price of the equivalent competitor’s product, sourced through web scraping or market intelligence tools.
+- **Competitor_Retail_Price**: This column shows the retail price of the equivalent competitor’s product, sourced through Ib scraping or market intelligence tools.
 It provides a direct benchmark for evaluating our positioning in the marketplace.

-- **Retail Price Diff**: This column calculates the percentage difference between our retail price and the competitor’s retail price.
-A negative value indicates our price is cheaper than the competitor’s, while a positive value indicates we are more expensive.
+- **Retail Price Diff**: This column calculates the percentage difference betIen our retail price and the competitor’s retail price.
+A negative value indicates our price is cheaper than the competitor’s, while a positive value indicates I are more expensive.
 This metric helps identify opportunities for retail price adjustment to improve competitiveness or profitability.

 **3)** **PREDICTION of Competitors Cost to Retailer Using Regression** column contains the estimated wholesale price that competitors are likely offering to retailers, derived through a regression model.
-Since actual competitor wholesale prices are not publicly available, we developed a regression model using our internal **Price Sold** data and corresponding **Online Retail Prices** to understand the relationship between retail and wholesale pricing.
+Since actual competitor wholesale prices are not publicly available, I developed a regression model using our internal **Price Sold** data and corresponding **Online Retail Prices** to understand the relationship betIen retail and wholesale pricing.

 Once trained and validated, this model is applied inversely to the **Competitor_Retail_Price** values, allowing us to estimate what our competitors might be charging their retailers behind the scenes.
 The result is a predicted **Cost to Retailer** from the competitor's side.

-This field is essential for benchmarking our own **Cost_to_Retailer** values, identifying whether we are competitively priced in the B2B space, and informing our pricing strategy decisions.
+This field is essential for benchmarking our own **Cost_to_Retailer** values, identifying whether I are competitively priced in the B2B space, and informing our pricing strategy decisions.

-To dynamically estimate the **Predicted Competitor Cost to Retailer**, we use an `IFS` formula in Excel that references the correct regression model for each unique combination of **Category** and **Material**.
+To dynamically estimate the **Predicted Competitor Cost to Retailer**, I use an `IFS` formula in Excel that references the correct regression model for each unique combination of **Category** and **Material**.

 The formula checks the product's classification (columns `B` and `C`, e.g., `"Control Arm"` and `"Steel"`) and matches it with the corresponding regression parameters (Intercept and Slope) stored in a separate model summary table (e.g., in cells `$B$2:$C$11`).
 Each row in that table contains the **intercept** and **slope** for a specific Category–Material pair.